-- i.
-All family members must agree for you to make the application; - ii.
-You request only for standard powers which is available in the Family Justice Court's Integrated Family Applications Management System (iFAMS) such as managing bank and CPF accounts, making care and treatment decisions.
+- i. all family members must agree for you to make the application, - ii. you request only for standard powers such as managing bank and CPF accounts, making care and treatment decisions.
 If other powers are required, you have to seek your own legal advice.